homebysix/auto-update-magic/README.md

 3. Open AutoPkgr and click on the __Folders & Integration__ tab, then click __Install JSSImporter__.
 Enter your admin password when prompted.

+    ⚠️ Note: On Macs with a fresh copy of Sierra, you may additionally need to run the following Terminal command to install the necessary components for JSSImporter:

+    ```
+    sudo easy_install pip && pip install -I --user pyopenssl
+    ```

 4. Click the button that now says __Configure JSSImporter__.

 5. Enter the JSS URL, API username, and API password (for the account you created in step 2 above).
 Then click __Connect__.